This article is part of our “Business Startup Guide”—a curated list of our articles that will get you up and running in no time!

-For in-depth information on getting your business funded, see our complete guide on how to get your business funded, which includes detailed information on each of the above-mentioned funding options.
+For in-depth information on funding, see our complete guide on how to get your business funded, which includes detailed information on each of the above-mentioned options.

 Note: A beautifully fleshed-out business plan does not guarantee you will get funded.
 In fact, according to Guy Kawasaki, the business plan is one of the least influential factors when it comes to raising money.

-To stand a realistic chance of getting hold of the funds you need before you can get started, you’d be better off first focusing on your “pitch.”
+To stand a realistic chance of getting hold of the funds you need to get started, you’d be better off first focusing on your “pitch.”
 Not only will it be easier to fix because it contains less, but you’ll also get feedback on it—most investors don’t bother reading the full business plan, though they may still expect you to have it.

-You’ve got a long list of things you need to do: Find a location.
-Negotiate leases.
-Buy inventory.
-Get the phones installed.
-Have stationery printed.
-Hire staff.
-Set your prices.
-Throw a grand opening party.
+Finding a location.
+Negotiating leases.
+Buying inventory.
+Getting the phones installed.
+Having stationery printed.
+Hiring staff.
+Setting your prices.
+Throwing a grand opening party.

-Each of these steps will need to be thought through carefully.
+Think through each of these steps carefully.
 Your business location will dictate the type of customer you attract, what types of promotions you can run, and how long it will take you to grow.
-While a great location won’t necessarily guarantee your success, a bad location will almost always guarantee failure.
+While a great location won’t necessarily guarantee your success, a bad location can contribute to failure.

 As you’re thinking about where you want to set up shop (including the city and state), consider the following:

 - Price: Can you realistically afford to be where you want to be?
 If not, or if you’re cutting it fine, keep looking.